The Shoah Memorial in Drancy

 How to get there ?

-RER B city train to “Le Bourget” station then bus 143 to the stop “Square de la Libération”.
+RER B city train to “Le Bourget” station then bus 143.
+Get off at the “Square de la Libération” stop.

 Paris-Drancy buses